 The market for the business jet was valued at USD 15.25 billion in 2020 and is anticipated to register a CAGR of 2.50% during the forecast period (2021-2026), to reach a market value of USD 17.86 billion by 2026.

-The COVID-19 pandemic has affected the business jet market in the short term as the orders and deliveries have witnessed a decline in 2020.
-However, no long-term effect is observed on the market as the fleet modernization plans of the charter service providers (and other business jets) have not been hampered.
+The COVID-19 pandemic affected the business jet market in the short term as the orders and deliveries witnessed a decline in 2020.
+However, no long-term effect has been observed on the market as the charter service providers' (and other business jet providers’) fleet modernization plans have not been hampered.
 Furthermore, the business jet activity witnessed a gradual increase in the second half of 2020 compared to the first half of the year due to restricted access for commercial aviation.
-The increase in business jet operations is expected to strengthen the demand for business jets is expected to further increase in the coming years.
+The increase in business jet operations is expected to strengthen the demand for business jets is expected to increase in the coming years.

-Approximately 1/3rd of the business jet fleet currently in operation are more than 10 years old.
-This is driving the business jet operators and charter providers to invest in the fleet modernization programs and enhance the capabilities of their fleet.
+Approximately 1/3rd of the business jet fleets currently in operation are more than 10 years old.
+This is driving the business jet operators and charter providers to invest in the fleet modernization programs and enhance their fleet's capabilities.
 This is expected to propel the growth of the market during the forecast period.

-Also, with the growth in tourism sector in Latin America and Southeast Asia, many charter operators are making plans to introduce new charter routes in the regions and further expand their presence.
-This is generating demand for light weight and fuel-efficient business jets.
+With the growth of the tourism sector in Latin America and Southeast Asia, many charter operators are making plans to introduce new charter routes in the regions and further expand their presence.
+This is generating demand for lightweight and fuel-efficient business jets.

 Over the past few years, there has been a significant increase in high-net-worth individuals and ultra-high-net-worth individuals globally.
-This is generating demand for private travel, subsequently driving the procurements of private jets with enhanced cabin interiors.
+This is generating demand for private travel, subsequently driving the procurement of private jets with enhanced cabin interiors.